-Pruning, fertilizing and winterizing are basic rose gardening chores that need to be followed to keep rose bushes healthy and thriving year after year.
+Pruning, fertilizing and winterizing are basic rose gardening chores that need to be followed to keep rose bushes (Rosa spp.) healthy and thriving year after year.
+The temperatures that make rose bushes freeze vary based on the cultivar you have and its cold hardiness zone.
 Shorter days and colder autumn temperatures are signs that rosarians look to when beginning to prepare their rose bushes for the freezing winter days ahead.
 With proper protection, however, roses can withstand extremely low subfreezing temperatures and still bloom hardily only a few months later.

 Rachel Delp has been writing and editing for academic and medical publications since 1992.
 She is based in the mountains of southern Spain and her work focuses on health care, travel and culinary subjects.
 Her articles can be found on various websites.
 Delp holds a Bachelor of Arts in Spanish with a minor in art from Moravian College.